nathanBrenner/JavaScript_Basics/README.md

 1. Type a couple sentences.
 2. Idenfity parts of the text that could be replaced with a variable.
 3. Replace text with javaScript elements.
 4. If all that seemed pretty easy, you've got a couple more options: Look at some code from other students and help them out if they want it.
 OR, try creating madlib where words from an array are choosen at random.
 You'll need a function that will randomly select an element in an array.
 Check out the Math library in mdn.
+If you figure it out, be sure you can explain what each part of the code does.